Chapter 4: Men of Bark

 Pretty…

-He is perplexed, until he gives in to her warm embrace.
+He is perplexed, but he gives in to her warm embrace.
 Her soft hands glide down his neck.
-He is lulled into accepting her sudden appearance; he wants to believe she is real.
+He is lulled into accepting her sudden appearance.

-I should close my eyes and just live in this moment.
+I should close my eyes and surrender to this moment.

 For when you open your eyes,